This article is for administrators of Google Workspace for Education.

 - Gmail: Copy and transfer their email (not contacts, chats, or tasks).

 No documents are deleted during the process; copies are created in the new account while the original documents remain unchanged.
-No data is copied if you turned off file sharing outside of your domain.
+No data is copied if you turn off file sharing outside of your domain.

 Step 1: Set transfer permissions